 The much-maligned millennial generation has been talked about endlessly, and accused of killing everything from napkins to golf.
 So when millennials aren’t busy destroying industries, where is their money going?
 We decided to take a look at TraQline’s data to see how millennials compare to the generations who’ve gone before.
-While it’s hard to generalize what millions of millennials are spending their money on, we can examine which categories they’re outspending other generations, what brands they’re spending on, and how they’re buying those products.
+While it’s hard to generalize what millions of millennials spend their money on, we can examine which categories they’re outspending other generations, what brands they’re spending on, and how they’re buying those products.
 These first waves of digital native shoppers are spending in categories that reflect their current lifestyles and needs, and are drawn to brands who echo their ease with technology and willingness to go beyond brick and mortar to find what they want.

-Where Millennials are putting their money
+Where Millennials spend their money

 The top 3 categories purchased by millennials account for 64% of all the dollars that the generation spent across the 9 TraQline categories: